 OptumRx, Inc had an older population that was less likely to receive LISs and Walmart had a larger rural population relative to the other pharmacy chains.
 Region also varied across pharmacies.
 Each pharmacy chain has a distinct client profile.
 It is clear that differences in characteristics such as age, geographical location, and socioeconomic status exist across pharmacy chain populations, and must be controlled for in studies comparing multisource products.

-Author for correspondence: Steven Kozlowski, MD, Office of Biotechnology Products, Office of Pharmaceutical Quality, Center for Drug Evaluation and Research, US FDA, Room 2230, White Oak Building 71, 10903 New Hampshire Ave, Silver Spring, MD 20993, USA
+Author for correspondence: Steven Kozlowski, MD, Office of Biotechnology Products, Office of Pharmaceutical Quality, Center for Drug Evaluation and Research, US Food and Drug Administration, Room 2230, White Oak Building 71, 10903 New Hampshire Avenue, Silver Spring, MD 20993, USA

 Disclosure of Conflict of Interest Statement is available upon request.